-The use and operation of Flash Services Software is documented in [34].
+The use and operation of Flash Services Software is documented in [38].

-The Crypto Library has associated user manuals and one user guidance documentation (see [12]).
+Both the Crypto Library 2.6.1 and 2.5.1 have associated user manuals and one user guidance documentation (see [12]).
 The user manuals contain:

 - the specification of the functions provided by the Crypto Library, - details of the parameters and options required to call the Crypto Library by the Security IC Embedded Software and the user guidance document contains: